isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/apex-licence.md

 ## How to Apply?

-Please email Customs_Schemes@customs.gov.sg if you are interested in applying for an Apex Licence.
+Please email [customs_schemes@customs.gov.sg](mailto:customs_schemes@customs.gov.sg) if you are interested in applying for an Apex Licence.

 ## Application for Changes to Schemes for Existing Licensees